WEEKLY NEWSLETTER |

 5) Pour into blender and blend until smooth.

-6) Strain liquid from pulp through cheesecloth, applying pressure to squeeze
+6) Strain liquid from pulp through cheesecloth, applying pressure to squeeze out all liquid.

 7) Retain the almond paste pulp for other uses